antvis/G6/docs/api/Graph.en.md

 **Return**

-- Type of return value: String;
+- Type of return value: string;
 - The return value indicates the current mode.

 **Usage**